WHO SHOULD ATTEND?

 In 2014, the DoD Chief Information Officer Teri M. Takai said that starting same day, defense and military system will henceforth go through the risk management framework outlined by the National Institute of Standards and Technology (NIST) rather than through the DoD Information Assurance Certification and Accreditation Process (DIACAP).
 The change is an expected and overdue one that grew in likelihood as the DoD and NIST actively sought over for years through a joint task force common ground in their cybersecurity guidance documents.

-The NIST Risk Management Framework is governed by documents known as special publications, including SP 800-37 and SP 800-39 NIST publishes a catalog of security controls known as the SP 800-53 Rev 4 (soon SP 800-53 Rev 5, in 2019), to which defense components will now look to when implementing cybersecurity safeguards and mitigation strategies.
-STS Systems Support, LLC (known as ‘SSS’), although new to the cyber training world has employed facilitators who have trained thousands of students on DITSCAP, DIACAP, NIST SP 800-37 and now the RMF processes so helping their students transition from one process to the other is the next logical step which is what this course does.
+The NIST Risk Management Framework is governed by documents known as special publications, including SP 800-37 and SP 800-39 NIST publishes a catalog of security controls known as the SP 800-53 Rev. 4 (soon Rev. 5), to which defense components will now look to when implementing cybersecurity safeguards and mitigation strategies.
+STS Systems Support, LLC (SSS), although new to the cyber training world has employed facilitators who have trained thousands of students on DITSCAP, DIACAP, NIST SP 800-37, and now the RMF processes so helping their students transition from one process to the other is the next logical step which is what this course does.

-Cost of Course: $2,300.00 per student (Government Rates and Volume Rates are available)
+Cost of Course: $2,500.00 per student (Government Rates, Volume Rates, and Training Credits are available)

 NOTE: All SSS training locations have appropriately configured laptops for each student to use during class.